ClarkHobbie/elan/README.md

 # Details
 ## Terminology
 ### Principal
-In elan discussions, a Principal is a person who has direct experience with people who interest you, or a person who just a person who has relationships with people who do have direct knowledge.
+In elan discussions, a Principal is a person who you want to know if you can trust, or a person who has relationships with people who do have direct knowledge.

 ### Relation
 In elan, relations tie two principals together.
 This relation has a level of trust associated with it, from the source